 500+ Words Essay on Incredible India

 India is the seventh largest country in the world.
 It lies to the north of the equator, between 804’ and 3706’ North Latitude and 6807’ and 97025’ East Longitude.
-India is spread over 3 million square kilometres of area and accounts for 20% of the world population.
-It is the fourth largest economy and the fastest growing free-market democracy.
+India is spread over 3 million square kilometres of area and accounts for 20% of the world’s population.
+It is the fourth-largest economy and the fastest-growing free-market democracy.
 India shares its border with seven countries, which are Afghanistan, Pakistan, China, Bhutan, Nepal, Myanmar and Bangladesh.
-Sri Lanka and the Maldives are two countries that share the water borders.
+Sri Lanka and the Maldives are two countries that share water borders.

 India is connected to the world with a vast network of 334 airports.
-It has the world’s second largest rail network, which includes the most expensive trains like Maharajas’ Express, Palace on Wheels, The Golden Chariot, The Deccan Odyssey.
+It has the world’s second-largest rail network, which includes the most expensive trains like Maharajas’ Express, Palace on Wheels, The Golden Chariot, and The Deccan Odyssey.
 The road network of India is also well connected with the cities, towns and rural areas by expressways and highways.

-The official Sanskrit name of India is “Bharat”.
-India got independence on 15th August 1947.
-Its National Bird is the Peacock, while the National Animal is the Tiger.
-The National Anthem is “Jana-gana-mana”, and the National Song is “Vande Mataram!”.
+India gained independence on 15 August 1947.
+Its National Bird is the peacock, while the National Animal is the tiger.
+The National Anthem is “Jana-gana-mana”, and the National Song is “Vande Mataram”.
 There are a lot of festivals celebrated in India.
-Some of the famous festivals are Diwali, Holi, Durga Puja, Raksha Bandhan.
+Some of the famous festivals are Diwali, Holi, Durga Puja, and Raksha Bandhan.

 India’s Political and Administrative Divisions

 India is a democratic country where all rights are given to its citizens.
 The government is formed by polling the election.
 For administrative purposes, the country is divided into 28 States and 8 Union Territories.
 Delhi is the national capital.
 The states are formed on the basis of languages.